Procedures San Francisco

 Lumbar Laminotomy / Microdecompression

 Laminotomy is a smaller version of a laminectomy.
 The difference between laminotomy (microdecompression) and laminectomy is that a smaller part of the lamina (roof of the spinal canal) is removed.
 At times this is done in a minimally invasive fashion on an outpatient basis.
 A surgical microscope is normally utilized.
 Surgery for one level usually takes about one to two hours.
-The patient is expected to be walking on postoperative day one.
+The patient is expected to be walking on a postoperative day one.
 Occasionally we do utilize a soft lumbar corset or a semi-rigid lumbar brace.

 Lumbar microdiscectomy is one of the most common procedures performed.
 Sometimes it can be done on an outpatient basis.
 The goal of microdiscectomy is to remove disc herniation that is pinching the nerve root, resulting in sciatica.
 A surgical microscope is usually utilized.
-The procedure can be done in a conventional open fashion or a minimally invasive fashion with smaller incision.
+The procedure can be done in a conventional open fashion or a minimally invasive fashion with a smaller incision.
 Regardless of the approach, the goal of the surgery is the same, which is to decompress the nerve root and remove the disc fragment.
 Occasionally, the patient may need to stay one or two nights in the hospital for postoperative pain control.
-We expect most patients to start walking on postoperative day one or the day of surgery.
+We expect most patients to start walking on a postoperative day one or the day of surgery.
 Occasionally, a lumbar brace is utilized.

 Transforaminal Lumbar Interbody Fusion (TLIF) / Posterior Lumbar Interbody Fusion (PLIF)

-Interbody fusion means fusion of two vertebrae across the disc space.
+Interbody fusion means the fusion of two vertebrae across the disc space.
 This can be accomplished in a variety of different ways.
 Transforaminal lumbar interbody fusion involves fusing the spine from the back.
 It involves the placement of pedicle screws above and below on either side, at times utilizing robotic guidance.
 Also, it does involve placing a cage made out of either titanium or a plastic called PEEK into the disc space.
 The advantage of interbody fusion is increased fusion rate and improved restoration of normal lumbar contour (lumbar lordosis).
 Posterior lumbar interbody fusion (PLIF) is a variation of the TLIF and is an older technique that is occasionally still used today.